Vietnam Map: Locations and Geography of Different Provinces

 Vietnam is a Southeast Asian country belonging to the Indochinese peninsula.
-Currently, Vietnam has 63 provinces and cities, including 58 provinces and 5 cities (Hanoi, Hai Phong, Da Nang, Ho Chi Minh City, Can Tho), with the capital of Hanoi.
+Currently, Vietnam has 63 provinces and cities, including 58 provinces and five cities (Hanoi, Hai Phong, Da Nang, Ho Chi Minh City, and Can Tho), with the capital of Hanoi.

-Join us to study the Vietnam map with useful information on natural, cultural, and socio-economic features.
+Join us in studying the Vietnam map, which provides valuable natural, cultural, and socio-economic information.

 Vietnam map